donatmarko/ivao-aipcoord/README.md

 ## Epilogue
 I don't take any responsibility if this tool screws up your origin or result point list.
 As I stated it had been created from scratch in a couple of hours and doesn't contain any error correction part.
 If there's a mistake in the input data either it shoots an error message, or does the conversion well or not well.

-PS: I used this tool for OMAE, LZBB, LHCC, LAAA and LHKR IVAC2 FIRdefinitons and it worked well.
+PS: I used this tool for OMAE, LZBB, LHCC, LAAA and LHKR IVAC2 FIRdefinitons and for several WebEye FIR shapes and it worked nicely.

 ## Support?
 Should you have any ideas, questions or bugreports, get in touch with me via email or Discord.